mkschreder/martink/README.md

 * [Detailed hardware and api documentation for libk](https://github.com/mkschreder/martink/tree/master/doc/)

 It is distributed under the GNU General Public License - see the accompanying LICENSE.txt file for more details.

+It is designed to even be able to compile on a desktop.
+The future may very well involve using libk to use the same device drivers for both arduino and a linux based board that uses linux to access i2c ports and other ports.
+LibK can basically be compiled as a native library.
+All that is necessary to run it on any board is to implement the arch interface for that board.
+For a native version this layer would use linux system calls to access i2c or SPI ports instead of accessing hardware registers directly - but for the drivers it does not matter.

-It is designed for microcontrollers, flash based system on chip devices, small controllers with under 10kb of flash, controllers with as little as 2kb of ram, arm chips and avr chips.
+It is howerver primarily designed for microcontrollers, flash based system on chip devices, small controllers with under 10kb of flash, controllers with as little as 2kb of ram, arm chips and avr chips.
 For many small devices linux simply does not work.
 What you wish you had is a library that makes it easy for you to write reusable code and abstracts away the absolutely lowest levels of hardware interaction with minimal overhead.

 Do you ever have problems with figuring out how to use 'UDSR' or 'UCR' or 'BCC' or any other obscure register just to get some piece of hardware configured correctly?
 Do you ever always have datasheet open for the cpu you are working on just because you can't remember which bits in what registers you need to set?